Hajj is of three types. Ifraad, Qiraan and Tamattu. In Ifraad, the pilgrim performs only…

 Every Muslim has to perform hajj at least once in a life time

 If he intends to perform Tamattu type, he will enter the state of Ihram from the point of Miqat.
 He goes for tawaf or visitation of the Holy Kaaba.
 Then he performs Saa’ee, that is running between the hills of Safa and Marwa.
 After that he terminates the state of Ihram and resumes his routine.
-Umrah can be performed at any time of the year or in the months of Hajj, before 8th Dhulhajj.
+Umrah can be performed whenever in the year or in the months of Hajj, before eighth Dhulhajj.
 On 8th of Dhulhajj, he will enter the state of Ihram again and join the proceedings of Hajj like other pilgrims.
-He joins them in staying in Arafat, spending night at Mina and Muzdalfa and stoning the devil, offering sacrifice on 10th of Dhulhajj and terminating the state of Ihram.
+He spends the night in Mina while joining them in Arafat, and stays in Muzdailfah stoning the devil, offering sacrifice on 10th of Dhulhajj and terminating the state of Ihram.

 If a pilgrim has decided to perform Qiraan type of Hajj, he enters the state of Ihram from Miqat.
 He goes for tawaaf and Saa’ee and then still remains in the state of Ihram.
 Staying in their Ihram they perform the remaining obligations and rites of the Hajj.
 They finish it off with final tawaaf and leave for their hometowns.